aksommerville/spellingbee/README.md

 - - - - 2024-11-09: I'm thru the 5-letter B words now.
 If we do just one letter a day, there's 76 left.
 Big but doable.
 - - - - [ ] Also, once that's done, eliminate anagrams.
 No sense having both BANE and BEAN, so pick the prettier.
 - - - - I'm cutting pidgin off at 6 letters.
 Foes that can play 7-letter words should also use the full dictionary.
 And it cuts the effort almost in half.
-- [ ] Consider eliminating the letter multiplier items, not much point to them.
+- [ ] Consider eliminating the letter multiplier items, not much point to them. ...replace with a warding-off-battles item?
 - [ ] Sound effects.
 - [ ] Music.
 - [ ] Determine the most effective possible play. (in theory it's 207, for a word like ZWXJKYY but I doubt that exists)
 - - Also odds of being dealt each length of word.
 - [ ] Detailed logging for beta test.
 - [ ] Hello splash with long cutscene, like Season of Penance.
+- [ ] Victory splash, also a long cutscene.
 - [ ] Remove LFs from the dictionary during compile, and insert a 12-byte header, count of words of each length.
 That saves 57 kB in the final build.
 - [ ] Currently AUX1 aborts any battle.
 Can't have that in real life.
 But we do need a way out of 2-player mode.
 Keep it until the last minute; it's helpful to be able to escape.
 - [ ] Beehive in battle, I'd like the bees animated, orbiting the hive.
 Can we generalize that, and also use it for like stars around the head when struck?